Skip to main content

 The deadline for completed aeronautics applications and financial aid consideration for all freshmen is Dec.
 1.

 An official high school transcript must be submitted.
-Students must earn a high school diploma from an accredited school or have an acceptable score on the General Education Development Test (GED) prior to starting classes.
+Students must earn a high school diploma from an accredited school or have an acceptable score on the General Education Development Test (GED) before starting classes.
 Extracurricular activities are considered in the admission decision.

 Transfer